Rosacea Rosacea video

 Clinic Location

-Rosacea is a common and chronic skin condition that usually begins as an increased redness in the central part of the face (nose, cheeks or forehead) but it can also show up on the chin, scalp, ears and neck.
+Rosacea is three times more common in women than men and most often starts after 30 or 40 years of age.
+It usually begins as an increased redness in the central part of the face, i.e the nose, cheeks or forehead, but it can also show up on the chin, scalp, ears and neck.

 TOP | CONDITIONS TREATED A-Z or BY GROUP